ZEISS/acme-dns-azure/examples/container/README.md

-## Runing library within a container
+## Running library within a container

-Following find a base setup to run the acme-dns-azure within a container.
+Following find a base setup to run _acme-dns-azure_ within a container.

-For authentication [DefaultAzureCredential](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python) is used.
+The _package_ uses [DefaultAzureCredential](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python) for authentication.
 Please refer to related documentation about the available options to provide credentials.
 Following find a simple example using Service Principal secrets.

+The image can also be pulled from [GitHub registry](https://github.com/ZEISS/acme-dns-azure/pkgs/container/acme-dns-azure)

 ```bash
 docker build .